-We can help your business fulfill full-time, part-time, and internship employment demands while you help our students enhance their educations through experience.
+We can help your business fulfill full-time, part-time, and internship employment demands while you help our students enhance their education through experience.
+We offer:

 Post full time, part time, internship, and summer positions through Handshake.
 You can register your business, post and edit positions, and connect with students through Career Connections, 24 hours a day, 7 days a week.